esthercamilo/GeneticInteraction/README.md

 14-clustering.py
 Apply weka clustering k-means with the data obtained in the step 12.
 Output: "cluster_assign.txt".

-15-summaryClustAssign.py
+15-reptree.py
-Exclusive for the clustering experiment.
-Create the output file named
+Find the tree closest to the centroid of the dominant cluster.